shuds13/python-tutorials/tutorials/python.conda.md

 ### Cross compilation

-Conda version 5 has added features for cross-compilation.
+Conda version 5 has added some features for compiler specification/cross-compilation.
 A good overview is given in the Conda documentation under [Compiler Tools](https://conda.io/docs/user-guide/tasks/build-packages/compiler-tools.html).

 <!-- Add example of this -->